 Every PC enthusiast wants to keep their computer’s processor temperatures as low as possible.
-Well, this is absolutely necessary, as the CPU shouldn’t run too hot, as it will reduce its longevity.
+Well, this is absolutely necessary, as the CPU shouldn’t run too hot, if you want to preserve its longevity.
 The stock CPU coolers that are bundled along with the processors available in the market today are sub-par and do not give you the best cooling performance.
 That’s exactly why most consumers prefer buying better aftermarket coolers for significant improvements in thermal performance.
 Likewise, the thermal paste that’s usually provided with these coolers are not even close to the best ones out there.

 Well, if you have no idea what a thermal paste is, it’s nothing but a thermally conductive compound, that’s usually applied between the CPU and cooler’s heatsink, in order to prevent air gaps and fasten up the heat transfer between CPU and the cooler.
 So, if you’re an enthusiast who wants the absolute best thermal performance out of your CPU, we highly recommend you to purchase a high quality thermal paste.
-There are plenty of them available in the market, and if you’re confused regarding which one to go for, here are the 8 best thermal paste for CPU you can buy:
+There are plenty of them available in the market, and if you’re confused regarding which one to go for, here are the 10 best thermal paste for CPU you can buy.

-Best Thermal Pastes/Compounds for CPU
+Best Thermal Pastes/Compounds for CPU in 2019

 1. Thermal Grizzly Kryonaut Thermal Grease Paste

 If you’re planning to push your CPU to its limits by overclocking, the Thermal Grizzly Kryonaut thermal paste sits right at the top in terms of the cooling performance it has to offer.
-Due to its thermal conductivity of 12.5 W/mk, which is pretty high for a grease-based compound, it’s able to deliver maximum heat transfer between your CPU and cooler.
+Due to its thermal conductivity of 12.5 W/mK, which is pretty high for a grease-based compound, it’s able to deliver maximum heat transfer between your CPU and cooler.
 This thermal paste uses a special structure which halts the drying out process at temperatures of up to 80° Celsius.
 The Kryonaut even manages to edge some of the most popular thermal compounds that are preferred by overclockers around the world.

 Buy from Amazon: ($11.99)

-4. Arctic MX-4 Thermal Compound
+4. Arctic MX-4 Thermal Compound 2019 Edition

-Buy from Amazon: ($6.14)
+Buy From Amazon: $11.99

 5. Arctic Silver 5 Thermal Paste

 It was not so long ago when the Arctic Silver 5 was considered as the pinnacle of thermal pastes, as it offered the best possible thermal performance for the time.
 Although, it has recently been outperformed by quite a few relatively newer thermal compounds, it’s still the most popular thermal paste, used across the world by enthusiasts and overclockers alike.
 The Arctic Silver 5 as the name suggests, is made out of 99.9% pure micronized silver.
 However, it’s non-electrically conductive, so there’s no need to worry in this regard.
-Its thermal conductivity is rated at 8.7 W/mk by the company, which is slightly better than the GC-Extreme and even the Arctic MX-4.
+Its thermal conductivity is rated at 8.7 W/mK by the company, which is slightly better than the GC-Extreme and even the Arctic MX-4.
 Priced at nearly 6 bucks, the Silver 5 is worth every single penny that you’re paying for.

-Buy from Amazon: ($5.99)
+Buy from Amazon: ($6.08)

-6. Noctua NT-H1 Thermal Compound
+6. Noctua NT-H2 Thermal Compound

-Buy from Amazon: ($5.90)
+Buy from Amazon: $12.90

 7. Coollaboratory Liquid Ultra Thermal Compound

 Extreme overclockers, this one’s for you.
 If you’re not satisfied with the thermal performance offered by even the best grease-based thermal pastes, well it’s time you move on to liquid metal thermal compounds.
-These liquid-metal based thermal compound take the game to a whole new level by boasting very high thermal conductivity of 38.4 W/mk.
+These liquid-metal based thermal compound take the game to a whole new level by boasting very high thermal conductivity of 38.4 W/mK.
 Well, you’ll notice a significant temperature drop, especially if you’re coming from a regular thermal paste.
 It works best on delidded CPUs as most of the CPUs available today don’t have a soldered integrated heat spreader (IHS).
 Instead the CPU manufacturer uses TIM for heat dissipation between the heat spreader and CPU.
 That being said, these liquid-metal based thermal compounds should strictly not be used with aluminium heatsinks, as the gallium alloy used here will corrode the aluminium in your heatsink.

-Buy from Amazon: ($12.84)
+Buy from Amazon: ($12.30)

-8. Thermal Grizzly Conductonaut Liquid Metal Thermal Compound
+8. Thermal Grizzly Conductonaut Thermal Grease Paste

-Buy from Amazon: ($14.19)
+Buy from Amazon: $14.99

-The stock thermal paste that’s often bundled along with the CPU coolers are certainly not even close to the best ones you can get your hands on.
+The stock thermal paste that’s often bundled with the CPU coolers are certainly not even close to the best ones you can get your hands on.
 If you feel like your processor is running pretty hot, even at a low ambient temperature, you should certainly consider investing in a good thermal paste.
 Even if you have a laptop, you should consider getting the thermal paste replaced by an expert technician, as the compound used by the manufacturer is usually of average quality and not applied properly.